Import but don't import your NixOS modules

 Turns out, the answer in the post was relatively simple and Nixpkgs has a gesture for discovering the answer via definitionsWithLocations.

-Turns out, in order to get definitionsWithLocations to play nice, you have to avoid a suprisingly common footgun 🥵.
+Turns out, in order to get definitionsWithLocations to play nice, you have to avoid a surprisingly common footgun 🥵.

 Let’s use an incredibly simple example to demonstrate the bug.